thiagooliveira18/pokedex/README.md

 <br />

-## 🔨 Funcionalidades
+## 🔨 Features
 `Pokémons List` A list of pokémons that has several tabs with several different pokémons.<br />
-`Search Area` Field where searches can be made for certain Pokemon that the user wants to find.<br />
+`Search Area` Field where the user can search for a specific Pokemon that he wants to find.<br />
-`Cards` Each pokémon has a card with its attributes, which can be shown as soon as the user clicks on a pokémon.
+`Cards` Each pokémon has a card with his attributes, which can be shown as soon as the user clicks on a pokémon.

-## Init Project
+## Initialize the project

-First install a dependencies in package.json:
+First install the dependencies in package.json:

 ```bash
 npm install